Managing Spit Up After Breastfeeding: Why It Happens

 Time to read: 1 min.

-Has spit-up become an everyday accessory to your mommy wardrobe?
-Rest assured that you’re not alone.
-By understanding what causes spit-ups, you can learn how you can prevent them from happening too frequently.
+Has spit-up become an everyday wardrobe accessory?
+By understanding what causes spit-ups, you can learn how to stop them from happening too often.

 Spit-ups happen most frequently as your little one is getting the hang of feedings.
 As a baby begins breastfeeding, they commonly swallow air as they learn how to latch and establish an efficient sucking pattern.